 The SCC's comprehensive website provides information on the SCC's policies, its organizational structure and the means to contact SCC's officials.
 In accordance with the federal government's policy of proactive disclosure, the SCC's website also allows access to internal evaluations and audits, as well as information on hospitality expenses, contracts and grants.

-To facilitate public access to information and to comply with the Act, a SCC's room has been designated a public reading room.
+To comply with the Privacy Act, a SCC's room has been designated a public reading room.
 The room is located on the 6th floor, 55 Metcalfe street, Ottawa, Ontario.

 Data Sharing Activities